zainabmelh/guide-articles/articles/Miscellaneous/improve-existing-pull-request-by-another-contributor/index.md

 ---
-title: "Improve Existing Pull Request by Another Contributor"
+title: Improve Existing Pull Request By Another Contributor
-parent: "to-be-sorted"
 ---
 How to take someone's PR and make your own based off it while keeping their commit:

 1. Make a new branch, preferibly with the PR# of the original one.